jplind79/RCAT/docs/source/config.rst

      - STATISTICS
          Another main section of the analysis configuration.
 Therefore, the descripition of this segment is given separately, see :doc:`RCAT Statistics </statistics>`

      - PLOTTING
          This section is intended for the case you want to perform a general evaluation/validation of the model.
 This means that (for the moment) a set of standards plots (maps and line plots) can be done by RCAT for a set of standard statistical output: annual, seasonal and diurnal cycles, pdf's, percentiles and ASoP analysis.
-If plotting procedures for other statistics is wished for, they need to be implemented in the RCAT [plotting module](../src/validation_plots.py).
+If plotting procedures for other statistics is wished for, they need to be implemented in the RCAT :doc:`plotting module <plots>`.

          **validation plot**: If validation plot is set to True, standard plots will be produced for the defined statistics.
 Otherwise, plotting can